StevenKB228/cse212-Final-Project---Outline/0-welcome.md

 # Python Fundamentals Tutorial

-Welcome to the Python Fundamentals Tutorial.
-Every beginning Python programmer should understand these basic topics:
+Hey guys, I am Steven Balibuno and Welcome to the Python Fundamentals Tutorial.
+Here I will be talking about topics that every beginning Python programmer should understand:

 - [Stack](1-stack.md)
 - [Set](2-set.md)